-The Winterthur Museum, Garden & Library’s 2022 Delaware Antiques Show opens tonight, and the Decorative Arts Trust was proud to once again sponsor two young scholar lectures.
+As the Winterthur Museum, Garden & Library’s Delaware Antiques Show celebrates its 60th anniversary in 2023, the Decorative Arts Trust is proud to once again sponsor two young scholar lectures.

-On Saturday, November 12, Katrina Reynolds and Ethan Snyder, both Lois F. McNeill Fellows in the Winterthur Program in American Material Culture, take the stage to share recent research with fellow decorative arts enthusiasts.
+At 3:00 pm on Saturday, November 11, Becca Lo Presti and Taylor Rossini, both Lois F. McNeill Fellows in the University of Delaware’s Winterthur Program in American Material Culture, take the stage to share recent research with fellow decorative arts enthusiasts.

 About The Decorative Arts Trust Bulletin

 Formerly known as the "blog,” the Bulletin features new research and scholarship, travelogues, book reviews, and museum and gallery exhibitions.
 The Bulletin complements The Magazine of the Decorative Arts Trust, our biannual members publication.

 Click Images to Enlarge